trackandtide/PowerTuneDigitalOfficialTNT/README.md

 # PowerTune - not official

-This is a modified version for personal use, it is suggested you use the official release.
+This is a modified version setup for OUR personal and specific use, it is suggested you use the official release.
+You however might be able to get some ideas from our changes though.
+REFER TO WIKI FOR CHANGES.

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/c9pmpYDCXZ)